Anasch113/Shopix.Mern.client/README.md

 # Shopix.Mern
 Shopix is a full dynamic modern ecommerce website.
-It is based on MERN stack and also includes CMS systems like strapi
+It is based on MERN stack with CMS and payment system like strapi and stripe respectively.